 We have established clear lines of accountability, training and advice to support the process of child protection and individual staff within that process.
-In this Federation, any individual can contact each school's Designated Safeguarding Lead (DSL) if they have concerns about a child or young person.
-The Federation DSL is Mr M Bowen (executive headteacher) and the Deputy DSL for the Federation are Mrs M Flynnand Mrs J Thomas.
-Each school DDSL can be contacted by any member of the Federation workforce, both paid or voluntary.
-There is a nominated safeguarding governor, Mrs F Mahon, who will take leadership responsibility for safeguarding.
-The Co-Chair of Governors Mrs J Cairns will receive reports of allegations against the headteacher and act on the behalf of the governing body.
+In this school, any individual can contact the Designated Safeguarding Lead (DSL) or their Deputy (DDSL) if they have concerns about a child or young person.
+The DSL is Mathew Bowen and the DDSL are Mary Flynn Deputy Head teacher amd Jan Thomas, Head of Inclusion.
+There is a nominated safeguarding governor, Harriet Standeven, who will take leadership responsibility for safeguarding.
+The Chair of Governors Jill Cairns will receive reports of allegations against the headteacher and act on the behalf of the governing body.

-As an employer we follow safer recruitment guidance as set out in KCSiE 2021.
+As an employer we follow safer recruitment guidance as set out in KCSiE 2023 including informing shortlisted candidates that online searches will be carried out.